Undergraduate Course: Engineering Mathematics 2A (SCEE08009)

 ||Written Exam 80%:

 Students must pass both the Exam and the Coursework.
-The exam is made up of five 20 mark compulsory questions.
-The coursework comprises 5 pieces of work of which a minimum of 4 must be submitted.
+The exam is made up of three 20 mark compulsory questions and a compulsory multiple choice section.
+The coursework comprises 3 pieces of work of which all must be submitted.

 ||Hours & Minutes